flancian/garden/agora pkg chapter.md

     - #pull [[Agora Protocol]][^agora-protocol]
   - A [[free software]] [[reference implementation]] of an integration platform built on the above, including a set of importers and converters for diverse [[sources]] and [[formats]].
     - #pull [[Agora Server]] [[Agora Bridge]]
+    - The provided [[reference Agora]] is designed to be a minimum viable cooperative platform that integrates and complements [[personal knowledge graphs]] in particular and, more generally, writing, as an expression of [[human thought]].
-  - A [[social graph]] and matching [[knowledge graph]] provisioned and maintained by a community.
+  - A [[knowledge graph]] provisioned and maintained by a community plus its applications.
     - #pull [[Agora]]

-The provided [[reference Agora]] is designed to be a minimum viable cooperative platform that integrates and complements [[personal knowledge graphs]] in particular and, more generally, writing, as an expression of [[human thought]].

-- It also covers a work-in-progress reference software implementation built on the above, developed as [[free software]] and run as [[public service]].
-  - Its guiding architectural principle being to build as much as possible on already existing conventions common to as many tools and platforms as it is possible with the aim to achieve maximal inclusivity and diversity.
 - Finally, we cover potential applications in the [[knowledge]] and [[social]] domains of a federated network built around such conventions and software.
   - This is done in the form of a series of short exploratory essays.